Phonics is the tip of the iceberg when teaching children to read. In order to learn to read they also need good auditory skills.

 Fluency Builder contains activities which have been proven to activate the parts of the brain needed to read fluently.
 These activities are: phonological awareness, rapid automatic naming, phoneme manipulation, segmenting, auditory discrimination and morpheme mapping.

-The programs are online and can be accessed from any computer (Windows or Mac).
+The programs are online and can be accessed from any computer.
+Windows, Mac and tablet.